BosqueLanguage/BREX/README.md

 Unicode support is a foundational part of the BRex design and implementation.
 As such the BRex language support the full unicode char set and is fully utf8 aware.
 However, in many cases the simplicity of ASCII regexes is desired and BRex provides an explicit ASCII regex and processing pipeline as well.

 The matching engine is based on a NFA simulation to ensure that the average case performance is efficient and that the worst case performance is not pathalogical ([ReDOS](https://en.wikipedia.org/wiki/ReDoS)).
+We also restrict the regex forms used in searching so that we can always use a fast string search algorithm (e.g. [Boyer-Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm)) to quickly scan for start/end positions.
 This ensures that BRex can be used in a wide range of applications, particularly data validation, without severe risks around performance issues.

 Finally, BRex includes a number of novel language features that extend classic regular expression langauges with features that are useful in the context of data validation and specification.
 These include named patterns, conjunction, negation, and an explicit URI path language ([BPath](docs/path_semnatics.md])).
 These features, combined with various ergonomic improvements, make BRex a powerful and expressive language for working with regular expressions and structured textual data more generally!